pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.5.12 =
+This minor upgrade fixes two bugs: (a) the texts of edited stories did not appear correctly in the "Show story texts for copying" popup on the "Explore Patterns" page, and (b) annotation import and bulk change might not work correctly for edited stories.

 = 1.5.11 =
 This tiny upgrade improves error handling for empty (no-name) questions.
 The application was choking on them during export.